mostafa-meerzad/algorithmsAndDataStructures/Array.md

 }
 ```

-here is another problem! when we initialize an array with a specific number of elements, java provides default values! in
+here is another problem! when we initialize an array with a specific number of elements, java provides default values! in our case Zeros. so iterating over that array with initial values, we get zeros
-our case Zeros
-so iterating over that array with initial values, we get zeros
-to solve it define another class property which represents the number of array elements and iterate over the array using
+to solve it define another class property which represents the number of array elements and iterate over the array using that variable!
-that variable!

 ```java